-The increase in net investments in capital assets is primarily due to principal payments on long-term debt in excess of depreciation.
+The increase in net investment in capital assets is primarily due to capital asset additions and principal payments on long-term debt in excess of depreciation.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.